PrismRL/prism/_sources/making-a-roguelike/part7.rst.txt

 Next we loop through each of our partitions and build a room so long as it's not the one we're omitting.
 We create a :lua:class:`Rectangle`, hash its partition coordinates, and put it into our table of rooms.
-Finally we draw the room onto our map with :lua:func:`MapBuilder.drawRectangle`.
+Finally we draw the room onto our map with :lua:func:`LevelBuilder.drawRectangle`.
+We use ``coroutine.yield()`` to return control back to Geometer, so we can see each rectangle get drawn.

 .. code-block:: lua